Business Planning Part 3 of 5- Marketing

-Each Thrilling Thursday throughout the month of November will be dedicated to creating a plan for starting or running your business.
-At the end of November, if you follow the articles and complete each section, you will have a complete business plan you can use to operate your business or seek financing.
-The last two Thrilling Thursday articles in November have covered the purpose statement, executive summary and business information as well as personnel and organization.
-Future Thrilling Thursday articles in November will deal with:
+It is thrilling to develop a plan for business success and part of that is understanding marketing.
+This article is the third in a five-part series on preparing business plans.
+Each article has been dedicated to creating a plan for starting or running your business.
+At the end of the series, if you follow the articles and complete each section, you will have a complete business plan you can use to operate your business or seek financing.
+Each article will cover a different topic:

 This major section of your business plan will describe the market your business competes in and your strategy for competing.
 When filling in this section, be as complete and accurate as possible because it can help you keep your goals in mind as you proceed with your business.
 The marketing information section of your business plan is composed of a great number of sections, including:

 - Market analysis

 In this section you will provide real concrete information about the market in which you will compete.
 List out current situations, trends and projections for the market in which you will be operating.
 Do not simply guess, read magazine articles in print and via the internet, and even talk to people in the industry for their opinions.

 Use this section to explain to the reader any research you have done about the products or services you will provide.
 Supply and explain any industry analysis, customer information and market share data your research has uncovered.

 If you are going to succeed in business you need to know who your competitors are by name, location, sales and market share.
 Providing a simple pie chart graph like the one below may be particularly helpful in giving the reader a quick idea of your place in the market for your products or services.
 Select three competitors and discuss them in terms of strengths and weaknesses.
 It is important to know this because their strengths may be areas for you to strengthen your own operations.
 Likewise if you know the competition’s weaknesses, you may find a place to increase your strength and fill a need in the market.
 This is a place for you to detail the strengths, weaknesses and advantages of your business.